getsentry/rfcs/text/0091-ci-upload-tokens.md

 * `org`: a token is uniquely bound to an org, so the slug of that org is also always contained.
 Note that the slug is used rather than an org ID as the clients typically need these slugs to create API requests.
-* `projects`: a token can be valid for more than one project.
-For operations such as source map uploads it's benefitial to issue tokens bound to a single project in which case the upload experience does not require providing the project slugs.

 An example of this with a JWT token: